 We protect British interests both at home and overseas.
 Because of this, we ask you to be a British citizen and to have lived in the UK for the majority of the ten years before you make your application.
 There are a few exceptions to the residency rule.
 If you’ve studied abroad, served overseas with HM forces or lived overseas with your parents, you may still be eligible to apply.

 One of your parents must be (or have been) a British Citizen too or have substantial ties to the UK.

-If you hold dual nationality, you can still apply to SIS, but you’ll usually be required to give up your non-British citizenship before you can take up any role we offer to you.
+If you hold dual nationality, you can still apply to SIS, but dependent on what the nationality is, you may be required to give up your non-British citizenship before you can take up any role we offer to you.

 When you work for SIS, you’ll have a security clearance relevant to your role.
 Some of our positions mean you’ll have access to a wide range of sensitive information.
 It’s paramount, for the safety of our organisation, our people and our country, that this information doesn’t get into the wrong hands.

 Because of this, everyone applying to SIS must pass our security clearance to the appropriate level.
 It’s a long process, up to three months in most cases, and it takes a very fair, in-depth and pretty intrusive look at your life, including your finances.
 It’s important to be aware of this commitment before you apply.
 And it’s important to be completely open and honest when you answer our security questions.
 If any details are concealed, it will mean your application can’t be taken forward.